pawelwiteckiwawrzyniak/cat-search-website-JS-project/README.md

 - Slim-Select: Offers stylish and user-friendly dropdown lists.

 ## Project Features:
-- Cat Breed Search:
-  - Utilizes Axios for communication with an external API to retrieve data about cat breeds.
 - Dynamic Results Display:
   - Upon choosing a search phrase, the page dynamically presents users with results, including images and brief descriptions of cat breeds.
 - Notifications: